jenkinsci/job-dsl-plugin/README.md

 diverging from their original "template" and consequently it becomes difficult to maintain consistency between these jobs.

-The Job DSL plugin attempts to solve this problem by allowing jobs to be defined in a programmatic form in a human readable file.
+The Job DSL plugin attempts to solve this problem by allowing jobs to be defined in a programmatic form in a human-readable file.
 Writing such a file is feasible without being a Jenkins expert as the configuration from the web UI translates intuitively into code.

 ![configuration form](docs/images/pipeline.png)